liushuai35/XY-Cut_plus_plus/README.md

-# 【Submitted to ACMMM25】XY-Cut++: Advanced Layout Ordering via Hierarchical Mask Mechanism on a Novel Benchmark
+# 【Submitted to ...】XY-Cut++: Advanced Layout Ordering via Hierarchical Mask Mechanism on a Novel Benchmark

 code and data coming soon